The Regulatory Reform (Fire Safety) Order 2005 (opens in a new tab) covers general fire safety in England and Wales.

-Please use this log book which will help you prove compliance with Fire Safety Regulations.
+Please use a fire safety log book (docx) which will help you prove compliance with Fire Safety Regulations.
 It should be completed following the inspection, testing or maintenance of any of the Fire Safety provisions required by the Fire Safety law.

 Everyone (…well almost)!

 Where the Fire Safety Order applies, legal duties are imposed on any person who has at least some control over any activities which affect the premises.